All companies

 2. Active CPU is a viable “fairness” innovation.
 Charging only for active compute aligns customer cost with vendor cost very tightly.
 If your product has natural I/O wait, this is a powerful pricing differentiator.

-3. Zero-markup gateways are a defensible position.
+3. Zero-markup gateways are a defensible position — and a repeatable template for new AI SKUs.
 When the underlying commodity (AI tokens) has falling per-unit cost, marking it up locks you out of price competition.
 Vercel’s pass-through gives v0 room to compete on UX while leaving margin to the platform layer.
+The July 2026 Vercel Agent SKU reuses the exact template — thin per-token fee ($0.25/1M) over pass-through model cost — so a new agentic product ships with a pricing story buyers already trust, instead of re-litigating markup.

 4. Credit pools with priority order are operationally legible.
 Telling users exactly how a credit will be consumed is friendlier than opaque absorption.
 This is a small UX detail with outsized trust impact.